Modeling holographic dark energy with particle and future horizons: Introduction

 The organization of this work is the following: In Section \ref{sec:HDE} we provide some general aspects of the holographic dark energy for a spatially flat FLRW universe.
 We write some well-known results in the holographic scheme for the dark energy density and discuss the future singularity admitted by the model when the future horizon is considered.
 At the end of the section we briefly discuss the behavior of the dark energy density when the model approaches the far future.
 The Section \ref{sec:thermo} is devoted to the thermodynamics results for the holographic model, we adopt the standard thermodynamics point of view.
 The computed temperature for the particle horizon and future horizon remains positive but in the future horizon case has a divergent behavior in the far future.
 In Section \ref{sec:nonint} we consider an universe with dark energy and dark matter content with no interaction between them.
-From this description it is possible to see that the coincidence parameter has a decreasing behavior at late times, which is in agreement with observations., as expected, the adiabaticity condition is obtained for non interacting fluids.
-In Section \ref{sec:int} we consider the interacting scheme between dark energy and dark matter and in Section \ref{sec:entropy} we discuss the behavior of the entropy for dark energy and dark matter in the interacting scheme.
+From this description it is possible to see that the coincidence parameter has a decreasing behavior at late times, which is in agreement with observations, as expected, the adiabaticity condition is obtained for non interacting fluids.
+In Section \ref{sec:int} we consider the interacting scheme between dark energy and dark matter, the Section \ref{sec:entropy} is devoted to discuss the behavior of the entropy for dark energy and dark matter in the interacting scheme.
+In Section \ref{sec:chemical} we implement the introduction of chemical potential to solve the negativity problem of the entropy in the dark energy sector.
 In Section \ref{sec:final} we write the conclusions of our work.